gazebosim/docs/tutorials/sensor/sensor_demo.md

 }
 ```

-Inside the callback function we check if the range of all rays are higher than `1.0` if so we publish message to our car to move forward otherwise we make the robot rotate.
+Inside the callback function we check if the range of all rays are bigger than `1.0`
+if so we publish message to our car to move forward otherwise we make the robot rotate.

 ```cpp
 int main(int argc, char **argv)